ambarishg/agriculturehub-msft-future-tech-2022/README.md

 # Agriculture Hub

-The vision of **Agriculture Hub**  is to be a 1 stop destination for farmers across India to help them to cultivate better crops , fruits and also to better of their lives.
+The vision of **Agriculture Hub**  is to be a 1 stop destination for farmers across India to help them to cultivate better crops , fruits and also to better their lives.

 In the present solution we have presented **4** components